Who participates in the GenProof study groups?

 What does the GenProof Study Program cost?

-Current tuition is less than $100.00 for this eight-week program.
-Participants will need to own or have easy access to Mastering Genealogical Proof by Thomas W. Jones as well as Genealogy Standards.
-We recommend participants also own or have access to copies of Evidence Explained and Chicago Manual of Style, but they are not required.
+Current tuition is $100.00 for the eight-week program.
+Participants will need to own or have easy access to Mastering Genealogical Proof and Genealogy Standards.
+We recommend participants also own or have easy access to Evidence Explained and Chicago Manual of Style, but they are not required.

-This depends on the availability of our wonderful mentors, who volunteer their time.
-At a minimum we expect to hold study groups each fall (late September to mid-November).
+This depends on the availability of our wonderful volunteer mentors.
+At a minimum we expect to hold study groups each fall (late September start), but our goal is to also hold a spring session (late March start).

 How do I join a GenProof study group?